yixiaosz/dotfiles/README.md

 ## Quick setup on a fresh Ubuntu server

-`setup_ubuntu.sh` bootstraps the whole CLI environment in one go: it updates apt, installs base packages (zsh, vim, git, tmux, btop, etc.), sets up Oh My Zsh + zsh-autosuggestions, installs uv / kimi-code / Neovim via their official installers, symlinks the dotfiles (`zshrc`, `tmux.conf`, `vimrc`, `nvim/`) into place, runs a headless `:Lazy restore`, and switches the login shell to zsh.
+I made this `setup_ubuntu.sh` script to bootstrap the whole CLI environment in one go: it updates apt, installs base packages (zsh, vim, git, tmux, btop, etc.), sets up Oh My Zsh + zsh-autosuggestions, installs uv / OpenCode / Neovim via their official installers, symlinks the dotfiles (`zshrc`, `tmux.conf`, `vimrc`, `nvim/`) into place, runs a headless `:Lazy restore`, and switches the login shell to zsh.
 It prints a plan and asks for confirmation before making any changes.

 ```shell
 # Clone the repo to ~/dotfiles (the script expects this exact path)